weisslj/dir-edit/README.rst

 dir-edit
 ========

-Rename or remove files in a directory using an editor (e.g. vi)
+Rename or remove files in a directory using an editor

 Motivation
 ----------